What is salmonellosis?

 Salmonellosis is a food borne infection caused by Salmonella bacteria.

 Symptoms include sudden stomach pain, diarrhea, fever, nausea and vomiting.
-Dehydration may be severe, especially among at risk groups including the elderly, infants, and those with a weakened immune system.
+Dehydration may be severe, especially among at risk groups like the elderly, infants, and those with a weakened immune system.
+Children are most likely to get the infection.

 Symptoms usually occur within 6 to 72 hours and last 4 to 7 days.